santiagomarc/EZbyte/README.md

 ## I. Project Overview

-EzByte Health is a Java-based healthy food ordering system designed to provide users with a nutrition-focused ordering experience.
+EzByte is a Java-based healthy food ordering system designed to provide users with a nutrition-focused ordering experience.
 The system allows users to explore a variety of healthy menu options, customize their choices, add items to a personal cart, and manage their transactions through an in-app wallet or a cash-on-delivery method.
 The project emphasizes user convenience and encourages healthier dietary choices by calculating the nutritional information of each item in the cart.
 Data is managed with a MySQL database to store user information, cart items, and transactional details, ensuring a persistent and reliable experience.

 ## II.
 Application of Object-Oriented Programming (OOP) Principles

-EzByte Health was developed with key OOP principles in mind to ensure a modular, maintainable, and scalable codebase.
+EzByte was developed with key OOP principles in mind to ensure a modular, maintainable, and scalable codebase.
 Here’s how each principle was applied:

 - **Encapsulation**: Key attributes and methods of classes such as `MenuItem`, `UserAccount`, and `CartItem` are encapsulated to protect data integrity and maintain clear access control.
 Getters and setters are used to allow controlled access to data, and the MySQL integration is abstracted within database-related classes.